UNPAID I-901 SEVIS FEE

 Spouse & Children $2,106.00

 All international students who wish to be waived from the mandatory student health insurance plan must submit a waiver application online.
 This does not apply to students who are covered under the graduate assistantship plan.

 How to Apply for a Waiver

-- 3. You will be notified by email that your application has been approved or denied.
+- You will be notified by email that your application has been approved or denied.
 If your application is approved – you will be waived from paying the insurance premium.
-If your application is denied – you will be required to be covered under the mandatory plan which is $812.50 for Spring and Summer 2015.
+If your application is denied – you will be required to be covered under the mandatory plan

 - Student is sponsored by a foreign government recognized by the United States or certain international, government-sponsored or non-governmental organizations, and covered under a health plan that is compliant with the Affordable Care Act (ACA).
 If the health plan does not include medical evacuation and repatriation, a rider must be purchased providing coverage at equal limits to the SSHIP;